 Termination of the 2019 Plan and the 2019 Scheme.
-The 2019 Plan and the 2019 Scheme will terminate on the tenth anniversary of our listing on the Nasdaq Global Market or any earlier date as the plan administrators may determine.
+The 2019 Plan and the 2019 Scheme will terminate on the tenth anniversary of our listing on Nasdaq or any earlier date as the plan administrators may determine.
 No additional awards may be granted after termination.